 The Older the Coin the More Valuable

 Supply also drives the price.
 In 1916 only 52,000 Standing Liberty quarters were made.
+Although, there are not as many collectors of Standing Liberty quarters as there are Lincoln pennies, the minimal mintage of this coin coupled with a moderate collecting base, makes this coin extremely valuable.
 One of these coins in uncirculated condition sells for $17,000.
 You can pick up a 2000-year-old ancient coin in decent condition for around fifteen dollars.

 02 of 05

 Shiny is Better, So Clean Your Coins before You Sell Them

 Many people believe this myth and will clean their coins using acids or abrasive materials like a cleanser to "shine up" their coins.
 Nothing could be further from the truth.
 Cleaning a coin will damage the surface of the coin, and coin collectors do not like to buy damaged coins.
 In fact, coin dealers and seasoned coin collectors can tell if a coin has been cleaned.